AlvaroCorrales/AlvaroCorrales.github.io/_pages/blog.md

 Whether it is for fun or as part of my job, I love writing and sharing knowledge - although sometimes I don't have as much time as I would like to do it!
 In this page, you will find some of my latest blog posts about Data Science.
 Any feedback is welcome!

 ## Personal
-### Medium articles
-I recently opened a personal Medium account.
-Some of my articles have made it to the Editors' Picks and Hands-on Tutorials section of [Towards Data Science](https://towardsdatascience.com/), a popular Data Science publication on Medium with over 580K followers.
+Some of my articles have made it to the Editors' Picks and Hands-on Tutorials section of [Towards Data Science](https://towardsdatascience.com/), Medium's most famous publication on Data Science and AI.

 <br>
 <div id="medium-widget"></div>
 <script src="https://medium-widget.pixelpoint.io/widget.js"></script>